IHE/ITI.BasicAudit/input/pagecontent/volume-1.md

 #### 1:52.4.2.4 Use Case #4: Authorization Decision event

-Given that an authorization service makes Authorization Decisions, this use-case shows how the details of the authorization decision event can be recorded.
+Given that an Authorization Service makes Authorization Decisions, this use-case shows how the details of the authorization decision event can be recorded.
 See [3:5.7.6 Authorization Decision Audit Message](content.html#3576-authorization-decision-audit-message)

 <div>
 {%include usecase4-processflow.svg%}